moznion/taqc/README.md

 in the case of the above example, it encodes the timestamp by `Time#UnixMilli()`.

-Currently `unixTmeUnit` supports the following values:
+Currently `unixTimeUnit` supports the following values:

 - `sec`
 - `millisec`